 - When do you want to have this objective achieved?
 Be realistic and give yourself a timeframe for the hotel goal completion, you may work with short, mid and long-term ranges.

 - How are you getting there?
 Which tool can you use to achieve this hotel goal?
 Using the same example, you may want to invest in online content creation, search engine optimisation, paid advertising and more.

 - Who are you trying to impact?
 Define your target segment, perhaps your audience is mainly backpackers, or even flashpackers.
 This will help you define the tone of voice of your communication.

 Answering these questions will assist you moving forward to stay focused.
-Here is why you need clear businesses goals – now!
+Here is why you need clear hotel goals – now!
+Table of contents

 The mental process described in The 7 Habits of Highly Effective People, by Stephen Covey, suggests that when having the clear image of what you want to achieve in your mind, you’ll be able to put every action and decision into perspective to focus only on the final objective.

 This change of focus will provoke a mindset change, which will help you and your team to overcome procrastination, since the focus is now on the means of goal pursuit or on the individual task outcome in relation to the overall goal.

 Referring back to our example, if you want to increase your direct bookings by 20% in six months, any investment of money and/or time that will not contribute to the goal is a distraction.